7-day deadline for probe into Chinese-built high-rise collapse

 China has sent an expert to inspect the collapse site.

-Interior Minister Anutin Charnvirakul said on Sunday that a committee was formed to carry out the investigation and it was expected to conclude the probe in seven days.
+Interior Minister Anutin Charnvirakul said on Sunday that a committee is expected to conclude the probe in seven days.

-The committee comprised experienced engineers from the Department of Public Works and Town & Country Planning and reliable experts, he said.
+The committee has experienced engineers from the Department of Public Works and Town & Country Planning and experts, he said.

 “Thailand will quickly find out why the building collapsed.
 It was just built and should have been designed to withstand earthquakes,” the interior minister said.

-He referred to the 30-storey building slated to be the new headquarters of the State Audit Office in Chatuchak district of Bangkok.
+He referred to the 30-storey building that was to be the new headquarters of the State Audit Office in Chatuchak district of Bangkok.
 The State Audit Office contracted a consortium of Italian-Thai Development Plc and China Railway No.10 Engineering Group to construct the 2.1-billion-baht building.

-Chinese ambassador to Bangkok Han Zhiqiang brought a Chinese expert in tunnel collapse and earthquakes from the Chinese Ministry of Emergency Management to meet Mr Anutin on Sunday.

-After the meeting, the interior minister said the Chinese expert observed the collapse site.
-He also said that the delegation was informed that the Chinese contractor was not allowed to enter the area.

 He also said that rescuers were trying to reach trapped victims as soon as possible.

-Meanwhile, Pol Maj Gen Noppasin Poonsawat, deputy commissioner of the Metropolitan Police Bureau, said police questioned four Chinese men who took 32 files from containers behind the collapsed building.
+Meanwhile, police questioned four Chinese men who took 32 files from containers behind the collapsed building.

-The four men had work permits and worked for a company that was a part of the consortium of Italian-Thai Development, he said.
+The four men worked for a company that was a part of the consortium of Italian-Thai Development, he said.

 According to the deputy Bangkok police chief, the files contained various documents including information about contractors and sub-contractors.
-Police seized the documents and released the Chinese men after their interrogation.
+Police seized the documents.

 The Chinese men told police that they gathered the documents to prepare insurance compensation claims.
 The Chatuchak district office would file a complaint against them.